GIScience/gis-training-resource-center/content/en/Module_1/en_qgis_interface_ex1.md

 Take time to make yourself familiar with the different ways you can arrange the QGIS interface.
 Knowing where to find the different functions can save you a lot of time and frustration in the future!

 6. Let's save the project now.
-Click on the save icon on the toolbar or open the `Project` menu and choose `Save As...`
+Click on the save icon on the toolbar or open the `Project` menu and choose `Save As...`.
     1. Choose a location for the project file.
 An ideal place would be in the project subfolder in the template folder structure.
 Navigate to the folder called `Module_1_Exercise_1`.
 Give the QGIS project a name (for example: `QGIS_Training_Exercise_1`).
 The project will be saved as a `.qqz` file.
-    2. Click `Save`
+    2. Click `Save` .
     3. Close the QGIS application and reopen it.
 7. Close the QGIS application and reopen it.
 When QGIS restarts, the project we just saved will appear in the `Recent Projects` panel.
 You can double-click it to open it.
 You can also navigate to the `.qgz` file in your file explorer and double click on it.
 This will also launch QGIS and load the project.